Magnetism in Gemstones

 Gems of organic origin such as Pearl, Ivory, Amber, Coral, Shell and Jet are not colored by paramagnetic metals.
 All organic gems are inert (diamagnetic).

-Below is a list of the 20 most common gems that are typically inert (diamagnetic).
+Below is an alphabetical list of 20 of the most common gems that are typically inert (diamagnetic).
 In a few of these cases, such as Apatite, Calcite and Glass, gems are occasionally weakly magnetic due to metallic coloring agents.
-In other diamagnetic gems such as Quartz and Opal, macroscopic and microscopic inclusions can result in magnetic attraction (paramagnetism).
+In other diamagnetic gems such as Quartz and Common Opal, macroscopic and microscopic inclusions can result in magnetic attraction (paramagnetism).

 20 Common Diamagnetic Gemstones